 Internal Links

 Adding links to other pages on your site is helpful for multiple reasons.
 First, it gives your visitors a natural flow through your site.
-If they see a link to something they want to know more about and click it, you’re bringing them deeper into your site.
-They’re interacting with your content.
+If they see a link to something they want to know more about and click it, you’re bringing them deeper into your site, and they’re interacting with your content.

 Next, internal links help you distribute “link juice” on your site.
 For instance, let’s say you have a blog post about on-page SEO that’s doing really well in search.
 It’s ranking high in search results and bringing in a good number of visitors.
 If you link from that post to another post that’s not doing as well yet, it helps bring a little more authority to that post to help it rank.